sjha6324/Doc/Puppetserver_agent_on_lxc.md

 sudo vi /etc/puppetlabs/puppet/puppet.conf
 ```

-1.6 Add the following lines to the end of the Puppet configuration file to define the Puppet master information:
+1.6 Add the following lines to the end of the Puppet configuration file
+    define the Puppet master information:

 ```bash
 [main]